>TOPICS

 Anti-conversion-law

 Hindu nationalists refer to mixed relationships between Muslim men and Hindu women as love jihad.
-According to the Gujarat Freedom of Religion Act (contrary to the suggestion contained in its name, an anti-conversion law), which Narendra Modi wanted to introduce in Gujarat in 2003, any Hindu wishing to convert should first obtain permission from the district magistrate.
+According to the Gujarat Freedom of Religion Act (Contrary to what its name implies, an anti-conversion law), which Narendra Modi wanted to introduce in Gujarat in 2003, any Hindu wishing to convert should first obtain permission from the district magistrate.
 However, the law could not be introduced because it was unconstitutional.

 Enemies